Q: How do I get started?

 Q: Do you bill insurance?

 A: I do not currently bill insurance.
 I do offer a Superbill after services are complete and paid in full, and some clients have had success getting reimbursed for services.
+You will need to contact your insurance provider directly.

 Q: Why do people choose you for evaluation?

-A: I offer a neurodiverse-affirming approach to assessing autism, ADHD, learning disabilities, and mental health, with a strong background in psychological assessment.
+A: I offer a neurodivergent-affirming approach to assessing autism, ADHD, learning disabilities, and mental health, with a strong background in psychological assessment.
 I combine psychological and scientific knowledge with a heart-centered, humanistic approach.
 I believe the evaluation process should be empowering and therapeutic.
 I always offer direct feedback to the client, and if the client is a child, to the parents as well as to the child, at a developmentally-appropriate level.

 Frequently, my clients tell me they are grateful that I was able to "see" them, or say that understanding how their brain works and why they have felt "different" has alleviated some anxiety and depression for them.
-They also express feeling affirmed, seen, and hopeful.
+They also express feeling affirmed, seen, and hopeful, regardless of diagnosis.
 I want to celebrate who they already are and also offer supports for moving forward.
 My goal is also to provide my clients with a positive experience with mental health services, to increase the likelihood that they will seek out affirming services moving forward as well.

 Q: Do you offer a sliding scale or reduced cost evaluations?